Spaatz Award Exam - Proctor's Instructions

 (2) A closed-book aerospace test with a 60-minute time limit.
 Your role is exactly the same as that for the leadership test.

 (3) An essay on a character-related topic, with a 60-minute time limit.
 Your role is to supervise the cadet's writing efforts.
 When the cadet has completed the essay, please upload for grading.
 You'll receive the results via email within 10 days.
 If 10 days elapses and you haven't seen the results, please email us at email@example.com.
 If the cadet fails the essay, NHQ provides constructive feedback on how to improve for next time.
+The cadet does not keep a copy of the submitted essay.
+The proctor will delete/shred all instances of the essay once the grade is present in eServices.

 (4) A cadet physical fitness test, which is scored pass or fail.
 This is where exam administrators have the most work to do.
 Your role is to put the cadet through the sit-ups, push ups, and a mile run.
 Please allow the cadet to do the events in whatever order he or she desires.
 Have some cold water ready.
 Orally announce lap times or repetition times for the various events.
 Give the cadet all the encouragement you can.When the cadet has completed the test, please upload scores for the record.